Nonasymptotic analysis of Stochastic Gradient Hamiltonian Monte Carlo under local conditions for nonconvex optimization: Introduction

 An efficient method for obtaining a sample from \eqref{eq:TargetMeasure} is simulating the overdamped Langevin stochastic differential equation (SDE) which is given by

 with a random initial condition $L_0 := \theta_0$ where $h := \nabla U$ and $(B_t)_{t\geq 0}$ is a $d$-dimensional Brownian motion.
 The Langevin SDE \eqref{eq:OverDampLangevinSDE} admits $\pi_\beta$ as the unique invariant measure, therefore simulating this process will lead to samples from $\pi_\beta$ and can be used as a Markov chain Monte Carlo (MCMC) algorithm \citep{roberts1996exponential,roberts2002langevin}.
 Moreover, the fact that the limiting probability measure $\pi_\beta$ concentrates around the global minimum of $U$ for sufficiently large values of $\beta$ makes the diffusion \eqref{eq:OverDampLangevinSDE} also an attractive candidate as a global optimizer (see, e.g., \citet{hwang1980laplace}).
-However, since the continuous-time process \eqref{eq:OverDampLangevinSDE} can not be simulated, its first-order Euler discretization with the step-size $\eta>0$ is used in practice, termed \textit{the Unadjusted Langevin Algorithm} (ULA) \citep{roberts1996exponential}.
+However, since the continuous-time process \eqref{eq:OverDampLangevinSDE} cannot be simulated, its first-order Euler discretization with the step-size $\eta>0$ is used in practice, termed \textit{the Unadjusted Langevin Algorithm} (ULA) \citep{roberts1996exponential}.
 The ULA scheme has become popular in recent years due to its advantages in high-dimensional settings and ease of implementation.
 Nonasymptotic properties of the ULA were recently established under strong convexity and smoothness assumptions by \cite{dalalyan2017theoretical,durmus2017nonasymptotic, durmus2019high} while some extensions about relaxing smoothness assumptions or inaccurate gradients were also considered by \cite{dalalyan2019user,brosse2019tamed}.
 The similar attractive properties hold for the ULA when the potential $U$ is nonconvex \citep{gelfand1991recursive,raginsky2017non,xu2018global,erdogdu2018global, hola}.
+In recent works, ULA has been extended for nonconvex cases in several different directions, e.g., under log-Sobolev inequality \citep{vempala2019rapid}, under H\"older continuity and specific tail growth conditions \citep{erdogdu2021convergence}, under Poincar\'e inequality \citep{chewi2022analysis}.
+Further work has extended these results, see, e.g., \citet{balasubramanian2022towards} for averaged Langevin schemes, \citet{erdogdu2022convergence} for the analysis under dissipativity in Chi-squared and Renyi divergences, \citet{mou2022improved} for results under dissipativity with smooth initalisation, and finally under weak Poincar\'e inequalities \citep{mousavi2023towards}.